slavaaaaaaaaaa/devops-homework/cm.md

-# Homework 3: Configuration Management
+# Homework Part 3: Configuration Management

 In this assignment we'll focus on Configuration Management tooling using best practices in the field.